Shopify/ruby-lsp/README.md

 **Note**

-For this extension to properly start the Ruby LSP server, the right Ruby version must be activated or else it can't find the right gems.
+For this extension to properly start the Ruby LSP server, the right Ruby version for the project being worked on must be activated or else it can't find the right gems.
 Currently, auto activation is only supported for `shadowenv`, but support will be added for other Ruby version managers soon.

 ### Configuration